davidcpell/davidcpell.github.io/_posts/2015-12-28-Installing-Programs-from-Source-I-What-is-a-CLI.md

 ---
 layout: post
-title: Installing Programs from Source I - What is a CLI?
+title: "Installing Programs from Source I: What is a CLI?"
 ---

 In your software engineering career you may, from time to time, find yourself needing to install software that will not become part of your application (like a Ruby library/gem), but will be used in some way to aid in the process of creating your application.
 Two examples of such software that anyone who has completed a Ruby on Rails tutorial might be familiar with are Git, a version control utility, and Heroku Toolbelt, which lets you manage apps that have been deployed to Heroku from your command prompt.